 As the employer of an SME, it’s vital that you are aware of the importance of health and safety.
 Although your employees are partially liable when it comes to the safety of both themselves and others, it’s ultimately down to you to ensure risks are kept to a minimum and no one is exposed to harm.

 Practising good health and safety is the law, and if you fail to comply you could have some nasty consequences waiting for you - and not just the obvious ones like fines or imprisonment.
-Non-compliance can wreak havoc on your business: you could soon be kissing good-bye to thriving productivity levels, a fantastic reputation within your industry and talented staff that make your business what it is.
+Non-compliance can wreak havoc on your business: impacts could include a drop in productivity levels, a damaged industry reputation and the loss of talented people..

 So, it’s needless to say that your employees' health and safety is not worth risking.
 And, to give you a helping hand, here are 5 easy ways to help you improve health & safety in your workplace.

 Assess and inspect

 Once you have a health and safety policy in place, you’ll need to carry out a risk assessment to evaluate where your workplace currently stands and what you may need to improve.

 You’ll firstly need to identify hazards and anything that may put your people in danger.
 This could be anything from trip hazards to dangerous substances such as cleaning fluids or asbestos.